smarttransit-ai/transit-gym/README.md

 As shown in [driver.py](examples/driver.py), you can now use the package it to interpret your transsim program.
 Use run() to start the simulation.
 The result will be available in the running directory after it completes.

 ## For running Energy estimation
-Install jupyter-nbconvert to run pyhton notebooks.
+Install jupyter-nbconvert to run python notebooks.
 It can be done by entering **sudo apt install jupyter-nbconvert** in terminal.

 # Example 1: Hello World